erig0/nc2xclip/README.md

 ## How it works
 The client data is yanked from VIM and shoved through netcat to the server/receiver.

-The server listens on for incoming data with netcat.
+The server waits for incoming data with netcat.
 That data is piped to xclip and made available in the primary, secondary and clipboard.

 ## Install
 ### Server (Receiver/local)